xamples369/xamples369/README.md

 **[Lantern Walk](https://github.com/xamples369/lantern-walk)** — an interactive world in Godot where physics can be experienced instead of read.
 A calm forest clearing with a day/night cycle as the main menu; real-time star sky, paths lead to hands-on visualizations of magnetism, electricity, waves.
 The measure of done:
-*would someone who never liked physics stop and stay?*
+*would someone who never liked or understood physics stop and stay?*

 **[Lantern Walk Wallpaper](https://github.com/xamples369/lantern_walk_wallpaper)** — the clearing,
 living on your desktop.
 A pixel-art forest for Wallpaper Engine with a day/night cycle driven by